Kim Jong Nam had antidote to VX nerve agent on him at time of murder

 Kim was allegedly poisoned with VX while on his way back to his home in the Chinese territory of Macau.

 Security footage showed two women, 25-year-old Indonesian Siti Aisyah, and 29-year-old Vietnamese citizen Doan Thi Huong, walking up behind Kim and rubbing their hands on his face.
+Abdullah is the lawyer for Doan.

 Malaysian authorities claim the pair were trained by North Korean agents to swab Kim's face with the nerve agent.
 They have pleaded not guilty to murdering Kim, saying they were duped into thinking they were participating in a prank TV show.